Sensor Innovations in ADAS are Saving Lives on the Road

 Ultrasonic Sensors

-Another technology used for distance measurement is ultrasonics, where a transducer emits a sound wave, at frequencies beyond the range of human hearing, and then detects the sound that bounces back – thus enabling distance measurement from time of flight, in a similar way to LiDAR.
+Another technology used for distance measurement is ultrasonic sensing, where a transducer emits a sound wave at frequencies beyond the range of human hearing, and then detects the sound that bounces back, thus enabling distance measurement from time-of-flight.

-Ultrasonic sensors are typically deployed in close-range obstacle detection, such as parking assistance.
-One advantage of ultrasonics is that sound is much slower than light, so the time for a reflected sound wave to return to the sensor is typically a few microseconds, as opposed to nanoseconds for light – which means ultrasonic sensors only need low-performance processing, hence reducing system costs.
+Ultrasonic sensors are utilized in close-range obstacle detection and low-speed maneuvering applications such as parking assistance.
+One advantage of ultrasonic sensors is that sound is much slower than light, so the time for a reflected sound wave to return to the sensor is typically a few microseconds, as opposed to nanoseconds for light – which means ultrasonic sensors require much lower- performance processing, hence reducing system costs.

 An example of an ultrasonic sensor is onsemi’s NCV75215 parking distance measurement ASSP.
-During vehicle parking, this operates with a piezoelectric ultrasonic transducer to provide time of flight measurement of an obstacle’s distance.
-It detects objects at distances from 0.25 m up to 4.5 m and provides high-sensitivity, low-noise operation.
+During vehicle parking, this part operates with a piezoelectric ultrasonic transducer to provide time-of-flight measurement of an obstacle’s distance.
+It detects objects at distances from 0.25 m up to 4.5 m, and provides high- sensitivity, low-noise operation.

 Conclusion

-onsemi has played a major role in the development of ADAS, and the sensor technologies required.
-For example, onsemi invented the dual gain pixel technology and HDR operation now used in many sensors, with an innovative ‘super exposure’ design that enables the sensor to provide both excellent low-light performance, and the ability to capture bright objects and scenes without saturation.
-Today, the majority of ADAS systems use image sensors developed by onsemi.
-4
+onsemi has played a major role in the development of the sensor technologies required for ADAS. onsemi invented the dual conversion gain pixel technology and HDR operation now used in many sensors across the industry, and pioneered the innovative super-exposure design that enables the sensor to provide both excellent low-light performance, and the ability to capture HDR scenes without saturation from a single photodiode.
+This market and technology leadership has led to the majority of ADAS image sensors on the road today being ones developed by onsemi[5].

-These innovations have enabled onsemi to provide high-performance sensors for automotive applications, which in turn have enabled ADAS systems to make a dramatic impact on improving vehicle safety.
+These innovations have enabled onsemi to provide high-performance sensors for automotive applications for two decades, in turn allowing ADAS to make a dramatic impact on improving vehicle safety.

-The automotive industry continues to invest heavily in ADAS and pursue the goal of full autonomy for our cars – moving beyond features that support drivers to genuine self-driving capabilities (as defined by SAE as Levels 3, 4 and 5).
-5 Reducing road deaths and injuries is one of the major motivations behind this trend, and onsemi’s sensor technologies will play a vital role in this transformation in automotive safety.
+The automotive industry is continuing to invest heavily in ADAS and pursue the goal of full autonomy for vehicles – moving beyond basic features that assist drivers, as defined by SAE6 as Levels 1 and 2, to genuine self-driving capabilities, as defined by SAE as Levels 3, 4 and 5[6].
+Reducing road deaths and injuries is one of the major motivations behind this trend, and onsemi’s sensor technologies will play a vital role in this transformation in automotive safety.

 Interested in this technology?